vzhang03/jspsych-contrib/.changeset/rich-tomatoes-marry.md

 ---
-"@jspsych-contrib/plugin-self-paced-reading": major
+"@jspsych-contrib/plugin-spr": major
 ---

-Inital version of SPR plugin
+initial implementation of a DOM-based version of self-paced-reading trials.